tldr-pages/tldr/pages/common/local.md

 > Declare local variables and give them attributes.
 > More information: <https://www.gnu.org/software/bash/manual/bash.html#Bash-Builtins>.

-- Declare a string variable:
+- Declare a string variable with the specified value:

 `local {{variable}}="{{value}}"`

-- Declare an integer variable:
+- Declare an integer variable with the specified value:

 `local -i {{variable}}="{{value}}"`

-- Declare an array variable:
+- Declare an array variable with the specified value:

 `local {{variable}}=({{item_a item_b item_c}})`

-- Declare an associative array variable:
+- Declare an associative array variable with the specified value:

 `local -A {{variable}}=({{[key_a]=item_a [key_b]=item_b [key_c]=item_c}})`

-- Declare a readonly variable:
+- Declare a readonly variable with the specified value:

 `local -r {{variable}}="{{value}}"`